Extbech/advent-of-code-2024/README.md

 # Rust Advent of Code 2024 Solution 🦀
 A Rust implementation for solving the 2024 advent of code problems.
+This solution also includes benchmarking for all the problems.

 ## How to run